Up Down (Do This All Day)

-"Up Down (Do This All Day)" is a song by American rapper and singer T-Pain featuring fellow American rapper B.o.B, released on August 13, 2013, as the first single from the former's Greatest Hits/compilation album, T-Pain Presents Happy Hour: The Greatest Hits (2014).
-Produced by DJ Mustard, the song peaked at number 62 and 43 on the US Billboard Hot 100 and the UK Singles Chart respectively.
+"Up Down (Do This All Day)" is a song by American singer and rapper T-Pain featuring fellow American rapper B.o.B, released on August 13, 2013, as the first single from the former's Greatest Hits/compilation album, T-Pain Presents Happy Hour: The Greatest Hits (2014).
+Produced by DJ Mustard and Mike Free, the song peaked at number 62 and 43 on the US Billboard Hot 100 and the UK Singles Chart respectively.

 Background

 On August 13, 2013, T-Pain premiered "Up Down (Do This All Day)" (originally intended as the first single from his fifth studio album Stoicville: The Phoenix).
 The song featured production by DJ Mustard and a guest appearance from rapper B.o.B.
 It was then released to iTunes the same day.
 Mustard's production is bouncy and synth based, with heavy use of the Roland 808 drum machine.

 In the song T-Pain professes his love for strippers and liquor.
 Rap-Up referred to the song as a strip club anthem.
 T-Pain spoke on the song saying, "You know I'm the strip club king.
 It just goes like that, man.
 Basically, I'm just making another one.
 This is regular shit for me.
 I'm just going in!"